SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

  The `child` is the presenter that we want to overlay with the indicator.
 It is possible to add multiple overlays.
 In this example, we have only one, which is defined by `indicatorLayout`.
 Note that `addOverlay:withConstraints:` is used to configure where the overlay presenter should be displayed.
 We display it in the top-right corner, by sending `vAlignStart` (top) and `hAlignEnd` (right).

-Now we define the method as follows:
+Now we define the method `indicatorLayout` as follows:

 ```
 OverlayLayoutExample >> indicatorLayout